fmottes/jax-morph/README.md

 - in order for `jax-morph` to work properly it needs to be installed by running

-`pyhton setup.py install`
+`pip install -e .`

-then it can be imported as a normal package anywhere.
+This will install the package in developer mode (all of the changes are immediately available without rebuilding).
+Then it can be imported as a normal package anywhere in the environment.

 - Usage of 32-bit precision floats instead of 64-bit ones leads to a considerable speedup (> 3x)